tldr-pages/tldr/pages/common/conan.md

 > The open source, decentralized and multi-platform package manager to create and share all your native binaries.
 > More information: <https://conan.io/>.

-- Install packages based on conanfile.txt:
+- Install packages based on `conanfile.txt`:

 `conan install {{.}}`